VISEGRAD BLOG: Europe's populist surge can still be contained

 Hungary continues to obstruct new sanctions against Russia and further assistance to Ukraine, while calling for peace talks to end the war now.
 He has also threatened to block the launch of Ukraine’s EU accession talks.

-“It’s time to face the music: the frontline has frozen and this strategy has failed.
+“It’s time to face the music: the front line has frozen and this strategy has failed.
 We need a plan B. But most importantly, we need a ceasefire and peace talks,” he tweeted recently.

 In a letter to European Council President Charles Michel last week, Orban implicitly threatened to block decisions on Ukraine at next month’s European Council summit unless his demands on “future strategy” were met.

-“The European Council is unable to make key decisions on security guarantees for Ukraine, additional financial support, further strengthening of the EU sanctions regime (against Russia), or the future of the enlargement process unless a consensus on our future strategy toward Ukraine is found," he wrote.
+“The European Council is unable to make key decisions on security guarantees for Ukraine, additional financial support, further strengthening of the EU sanctions regime (against Russia) or the future of the enlargement process unless a consensus on our future strategy toward Ukraine is found," he wrote.

 The letter has been widely seen as another attempt to blackmail the Commission into unfreezing Hungary’s funding.